Southern-Cross-Plant-Science/CannSeekBackend/README.md

 &nbsp;B. Generate SNP effect annotations using SNPEff on the VCF file using the same reference and available predicted gene models.
 Follow the [SNPEff manual](https://pcingola.github.io/SnpEff/snpeff/running)

 &nbsp;C. For VCF files with both SNPs and indels, filter to include SNPs only
 &nbsp;&nbsp;&nbsp;1. modify REF, VCFNAME and BCF in ``filter_snps.sh``.
-REF if reference fasta, VCF is vcf file path, BCF is bcftools path
+REF is reference fasta, VCF is vcf file path, BCF is bcftools path
 &nbsp;&nbsp;&nbsp;2. run ``filter_snps.sh``

 &nbsp;D. Process and filter (only HIGH,MODERATE, and LOW effects) SNPEff VCF result.
 &nbsp;&nbsp;&nbsp;1. modify VCFNAME and BCF in ``filter-highmodlow.py``.
-VCFNAME is path of SNP only vcf with SNPEff annotation.
+VCFNAME is path of SNP-only vcf with SNPEff annotation.
 BCF is bcftools path
 &nbsp;&nbsp;&nbsp;2. run ``python filter-highmodlow.py``

 &nbsp;E. Generate HDF5 and csv files for loading
 &nbsp;&nbsp;&nbsp;1. modify VCFNAME, BCF and LOADMATRIX\_GENO in ``vcf2h5.sh``.
-VCFNAME is path of SNP only vcf, LOADMATRIX_GENO is path to ``loadmatrix_gene`` executable,  BCF is bcftools path
+VCFNAME is path of SNP-only vcf, LOADMATRIX_GENO is path to ``loadmatrix_gene`` executable,  BCF is bcftools path
 &nbsp;&nbsp;&nbsp;2. run ``vcf2h5.sh``

-&nbsp;F. If not yet started, start the CannSeek Postgres database server and from the Docker/Podman archives/images as described above.
+&nbsp;F. If not yet started, start the CannSeek Postgres database and Tomcat server from the Docker/Podman archives/images as described above.

 &nbsp;G. Load the SNPs data